GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-19-a-guide-to-the-data-available-on-the-governance-data-alliance-website.md

 **Field**

-desired_direction:
-_"Up" if the scoring scale is one where higher scores are 										positive, "down" if the scale is one where lower scores are 									positive_
+**desired_direction:** "Up" if the scoring scale is one where higher scores are positive, "down" if the scale is one where lower scores are positive

-has_historical_info:
-_“Yes” if data is available for prior years, “no” if not_
+**has_historical_info:** “Yes” if data is available for prior years, “no” if not

-income_group:
-_Country’s income classification, according to the World Bank, 									based on the country’s gross national income (GNI) per capita.
-There are six income groupings: low, lower-middle, upper-middle, 								 high non-OECD, and high OECD._
+**income_group:** Country’s income classification, according to the World Bank, based on the country’s gross national income (GNI) per capita.
+There are six income groupings: low, lower-middle, upper-middle, high non-OECD, and high OECD.

-iso:
-_ISO 3166-1 alpha-3 code, three-letter country codes to represent 								 countries, dependent territories, and special areas of 										geographical interest_
+**iso:** ISO 3166-1 alpha-3 code, three-letter country codes to represent countries, dependent territories, and special areas of geographical interest

-lending_category
-Type of lending the country receives from the World Bank (IDA, Blend, IBRD) max_score
+**lending_category:** Type of lending the country receives from the World Bank (IDA, Blend, IBRD)

-The maximum score a country can have for the particular dataset methodology_link
+**max_score:** The maximum score a country can have for the particular dataset

-URL to obtain further information about the product. min_score
+**methodology_link:** URL to obtain further information about the product.

-The minimum score a country can have for the particular dataset name
+**min_score:** The minimum score a country can have for the particular dataset

-Country name
+**name:** Country name

-notes
-Any notes or clarifications about the data.(e.g. What specific commodities are covered by the Resource Governance Index in each country) organization
+**notes:** Any notes or clarifications about the data.(e.g. What specific commodities are covered by the Resource Governance Index in each country)

-Name of the organization that produces the data set product_description
+**organization:** Name of the organization that produces the data set

+product_description
 A short description of what the product assesses, in plain English terms product_logo